psenough/teach_yourself_demoscene_in_14_days/README.md

 ## Aknowledgements

-Greetings to Danny and hardy for proof-reading and comments.
+Written by ps with support of cxw, Danny and hardy.
+Original idea by Saga Musix.